skycoin/User-Manuals/Initializing your Skywallet.md

 The window will display all your wallets that are already configured using your desktop wallet. (*Note - This may include both Hardware and Software wallets*)

-To configure your Skywallet click on the **Hardware Wallet** button.
+To configure your Skywallet click on the **"Hardware Wallet"** button.

 <Screenshot highlighting the Hardware wallet button along with the context>

-On pressing this button, the display screen on Skywallet will show a welcome message:
+On pressing "Hardware Wallet" button, the display screen on Skywallet will show a welcome message:

 <Reusing the Picture showing the Skywallet display with the welcome message>

 Once the welcome message is displayed on the Skywallet screen, you can proceed to install the firmware.

-## Step 4: Installing the Firmware
+## <a name="Step_4"> </a> Step 4: Installing the Firmware

 Once the welcome message is displayed on the Skywallet, the desktop wallet will show the following window: